This site is not affiliated with any water heater manufacturer or plumber

 Are heat pump water heaters worth the cost?

 Heat pump water heaters cost $2,200 - $4,500 installed but use 60% less electricity than standard electric models.
-With $150 - $250 annual operating costs and a federal tax credit of up to $2,000, most homeowners recoup the extra cost within 3 - 5 years.
+With $150 - $250 annual operating costs, most homeowners recoup the extra cost within 5 - 7 years on energy savings alone.
+The $2,000 federal tax credit ended December 31, 2025, but state and utility rebates can shorten the payback further.